Sample Bad Faith Letter in Car/Truck Accident Case

 Dear Mr. Johnson:

-We expect you to offer the full $300,000 policy limit in order to protect your client’s best interests and insulate him from an excess judgment.
+We expect you to offer the full $300,000 policy limit to protect your client’s best interests and insulate him from an excess judgment.
 Our client will accept the $300,000 as full and final settlement of all claims.

 Tips on Each Insurance Company